GBrachetta/Musical-Dice/README.md

 ### Color Palette

 The Color Palette was chosen with complementary hues in mind for contrast and positive visual impact.
-It purposedly has a modern approach in order to stress the difference with the aesthetics of the 18th century and thus emphasise the novel approach for the app.
+It has purposefully been given a modern design to contrast with the aesthetics of the 18th century as this emphasizes the novel approach for the app

 ![Color](assets/images/readme/palette.png)